Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Biological Insights Through Mathematical Exploration

-Uniqueness and continuity w.r.t. initial data, together with the existence of a solution, yield the well-posedness of a problem in the sense of Hadamard, which gives a reasonable expectation that the solution can be solved for using standard numerical methods.
-On the other hand, if the problem is ill-posed in some way, alternative numerical methods may be necessary in order to fully justify the result(s) one obtains.
-One such example is in model \eqref{system-eqn-3} for 2 interacting populations: from a linearization about constant steady states, the problem becomes ill-posed as the perceptual radius $R$ tends towards zero.
-Patterns may then form at arbitrarily high wavenumbers as a consequence \cite{Potts2016}.
+Uniqueness and continuity {with respect to} initial data, together with the existence of a solution, yield the well-posedness of a problem in the sense of Hadamard \cite[Ch.
+1.3.1]{evans1998partial}, which gives a reasonable expectation that the solution can be solved for using standard numerical methods.
+On the other hand, if the problem is ill-posed in some way, alternative numerical methods may be necessary in order to fully justify the result(s) one obtains. {For example, there are problems for which no solutions exist while a numerical solver will produce a ``solution" that is, essentially, a numerical artifact (see Section \ref{sec:travwave} for a precise reference).} {Another} example is in model \eqref{system-eqn-3} for 2 interacting populations: {through} a linearization about constant steady states, the problem becomes ill-posed as the perceptual radius $R$ tends to zero. {Solutions can be found} at arbitrarily high wavenumbers as a consequence \cite{Potts2016}. {This suggests that 1. the solution profile at steady-state fails to be unique, and 2. the problem almost certainly does \textit{not} enjoy continuous dependence with respect to initial data.}